2.b) Gravitational aether as a state of physical matter

 The initial total symmetry of global aether breaks down when mass generates a radial symmetry with an asymptotically decreasing tension of the longitudinal curvature of the filaments.

-The hypothesis on the exact shape of a reticule of the structure of matter with total symmetry was the cube or another geometrical figure with a high symmetry, in order to permit the observable gravitational effects in Euclidian geometry when introducing radial symmetry.
-In any case, the radial symmetry of the forces of gravity is more due to the huge elasticity of global aether than to the concrete shape of the tiny reticule.
+The hypothesis on the exact shape of a reticule of the structure of matter with total symmetry was the cube or another geometrical figure with a high symmetry, to permit the observable gravitational effects in Euclidian geometry when introducing radial symmetry.
+In any case, the radial symmetry of the forces of gravity is more due to the huge elasticity of global aether than to the particular shape of the tiny reticule.

 This radial symmetry is slightly different from the typical radial symmetry of the drawings of the Sun with its little yellow rays.

-The heyelogic microscope gives us a perspective of global aether greatly amplified, so that we can observe how global aether filaments come closer together the further they are from the mass, despite the radial symmetry.
+The heyelogic microscope gives us a perspective of global aether greatly amplified so that we can observe how global aether filaments come closer together the further they are from the mass, despite the radial symmetry.

-If we put a ball inside one reticule of global aether, and the ball is much bigger than the reticule, the filaments of the said reticule and the adjacent reticules will not only stretch due to their property of longitudinal elasticity, they will also acquire a certain longitudinal curvature.
+If we put a ball inside one reticule of global aether, and the ball is much bigger than the reticule, the filaments of the said reticule and the adjacent reticules will not only stretch due to their property of longitudinal elasticity; they will also acquire a certain longitudinal curvature.

 For now, this approximation of the state of physical matter, which configures gravity, is enough; the origin of the ball is in the chapter on the composition of mass.

 One could consider gravity as an almost rigid solid that becomes very flexible at very short distances, according to the longitudinal curvature produced.
 In short, global aether is a very solid and rigid structure, and at the same time very elastic and flexible for materials currently known.
-One can consider how hard a metallic object is and how easy it can be to pull an atom from it, or the famous properties of diamonds –being both hard and fragile.
+One can consider how hard a metallic object is and how easy it can be to pull an atom from it, or the remarkable properties of diamonds –being both hard and fragile.

 To sum up, the less intuitive idea is the movement of mass through the physical structure of gravity.
 The switch to the elastic model of Global Mechanics precisely implied a renormalization of the hypotheses regarding the movement of mass vis-à-vis the older semi-rigid model.

 On another hand, it seems as though the propagation of gravity will have a different nature than that of the transversal waves of the reticular structure, although it does do so at the same speed.
-Another thing would be if a mass were to move fast enough to generate changes in the filaments’ curvature, eliminate and then regenerate itself –then, one could talk about gravitational waves at relatively short distances in order to avoid going into the asymptotic zone of the curvature of longitudinal tension.
+Another thing would be if a mass were to move fast enough to generate changes in the filaments’ curvature, eliminate and then regenerate itself –then, one could talk about gravitational waves at relatively short distances to avoid going into the asymptotic zone of the curvature of longitudinal tension.

 In any case, the longitudinal waves of global aether would have a different physical sense to the propagation of a wave on the surface of water or the propagation of electromagnetic waves.
 They would be more like the vibration or resonance of an atom and, in fact, they connect to this phenomenon.
 We will explain it in the book on Global Dynamics with the concept of movement.